iterative/dvc.org/content/docs/start/data-access.md

 > instead of the original files, name such as `model.pkl` or `data.xml`.

 Remember those `.dvc` files `dvc add` generates?
-Those files (and `dvc.lock` that we'll cover later), their history in Git, DVC remote storage config saved in Git contain all the information needed to access and download any version of datasets, files, and models.
+Those files (and `dvc.lock` that we'll cover later), have their history in Git, DVC remote storage config saved in Git contain all the information needed to access and download any version of datasets, files, and models.
 It means that Git repository with DVC files becomes an entry point and can be used instead of accessing files directly.